-". . . a civilized society should be a tolerant one.
+"... a civilized society should be a tolerant one.
 Short of harming others or compelling them to do likewise, individuals should be permitted to express their sexual proclivities and pursue their life-styles as they desire.
-We wish to cultivate the development of a responsible attitude toward sex-
+We wish to cultivate the development of a responsible attitude toward sexuality, in which humans are not exploited as sexual objects, and in which intimacy, sensitivity, respect and honesty in interpersonal relations are encouraged.
+Moral education for children and adults is an important way of developing awareness and sexual maturity."